nathanv/docker-drupal/README.md

 Completely automated Drupal install, with lots of flexibility!

-Creates a [Docker](http://docker.io) container for Drupal 7 or 8, using Linux (Ubuntu 14.04), Apache and MySQL:
+Creates a [Docker](http://docker.io) container for Drupal 6, using Linux (Ubuntu 12.04), Apache and MySQL:
-- Install Ubuntu 14.04/Apache/Mysql with supervisord startup scripts
+- Install Ubuntu 14.02/Apache/cron/syslog/postfix with supervisord startup scripts
 - Install composer and drush
-- Use included Drupal7, or download Drupal, pull from git or via drush makefile
+- Download Drupal, pull from git or via drush makefile
 - Install drupal+DB via a standard or custom profile
 - Most drupal install settings are environment settings when creating a container from the image.
 See below.

 # Create a running container

-Simplest form, start a D7 container:
+Simplest form, start a D6 container:
 > docker run -td boran/drupal

-Simplest form, start a D7 container, interactive shell (run /start.sh when you have the shell to start lamp):
+Simplest form, start a D6 container, interactive shell (run /start.sh when you have the shell to start lamp):
 > docker run -ti boran/drupal /bin/bash

 Name the container (--name drupal8003) and give it a public port (8003).